 Psychological stress can result from the major lifestyle and body changes that occur after weight-loss surgery—including losing your hair.
 Try managing stress by listening to your favorite music, practicing deep breathing exercises or taking up a new hobby.
 Be patient and set realistic expectations for yourself as hair only grows ¼”-1/2” per month.

 Whether you don’t want to wait months for your hair to grow back or it hasn’t grown in the way you wanted it to, you have options.
-Hair Club has helped thousands of clients with an array of hair loss conditions, including telogen effluvium, and we can help you, too.
-Schedule your free consultation with one of our hair loss experts today.
+Hair Club has helped thousands of clients with an array of hair loss conditions, including telogen effluvium, and we can help you, too. with one of our hair loss experts today.
 You’ll receive a hair and scalp analysis and learn which of our proven hair loss solutions is right for your specific needs.

 For informational purposes only.
 The information presented herein is general in nature and is not intended to substitute the advice of a physician or other health care professional.
 The exact cause of hair loss can only be determined by a medical professional.